trex-paxos/trex-paxos-jvm/README.md

 positive response, it computes `max(highestAccepted)` to know all the slots it must recover.
 It then streams `prepare` messages for the full range of slots.

 Intuitively, we can think of the first message as a leader election.
-Hence we call `N` a "ballot number", and we consider the responses to be "votes".
+Hence, we call `N` a ballot number, and we consider the responses to be votes.
 In a three-node cluster, a leader only needs to exchange one message to be elected.
 It immediately issues small prepare messages for the full range of slots.
 These may be batched into a single